Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "Some have been devastated by what they went through and their lives forever altered.

-"The mosques were places of sanctuary – this country too… was also seen as a place of refuge and safety."
+"The mosques were places of sanctuary – this country too … was also seen as a place of refuge and safety."

 Justice Mander said a result of Tarrant's terrorism was people were questioning their safety here and at their sacred places of worship.